kubeflow/blog/_posts/2025-07-09-introducing-trainer-v2.md

 In 2021, these were consolidated into the unified **[Training Operator v1](https://docs.google.com/document/d/1x1JPDQfDMIbnoQRftDH1IzGU0qvHGSU4W6Jl4rJLPhI/edit?tab=t.0#heading=h.e33ufidnl8z6)**.
 Meanwhile, the Kubernetes community introduced the **Batch Working Group**, developing important APIs like JobSet, Kueue, Indexed Jobs, and PodFailurePolicy that improved HPC and AI workload management.

-**Trainer v2** leverages these Kubernetes-native improvements to re-use existing functionality and not reinventing the wheel.
+**Trainer v2** leverages these Kubernetes-native improvements to make use of existing functionality and not reinvent the wheel.
 This collaboration between the Kubernetes and Kubeflow communities delivers a more standardized approach to ML training on Kubernetes.

 # User Personas